I'm No Longer Here

-I'm No Longer Here (Ya no estoy aquí) is a 2019 Mexican Spanish-language drama film written and directed by Fernando Frías de la Parra, and starring Juan Daniel Garcia Treviño and Angelina Chen.
+I'm No Longer Here (Ya no estoy aquí) is a 2019 Mexican drama film written and directed by Fernando Frías de la Parra, and starring Juan Daniel García Treviño and Angelina Chen.

 The script, completed in 2013, was originally published as a short story before being adapted as a full-length feature.
 It was released on 27 February 2020 to positive reviews from critics, before receiving a global Netflix release on 27 May 2020.

 The film was also screened in several film festivals including the 2020 Tribeca Film Festival and received several awards and nominations in international festivals.
 It was selected as the Mexican entry for the Best International Feature Film at the 93rd Academy Awards, making the shortlist of fifteen films, but was not nominated.

 Plot

 The film is presented in a nonlinear narrative, jumping between Ulises's experiences in Mexico and the United States.
 The following is a linear summary of the plot:

-In 2011, in the slums of Monterrey, a 17-year-old teenager named Ulises is the leader of a gang called Los Terkos.
+In 2011, in the slums of Monterrey, a 17-year-old named Ulises is the leader of a gang called Los Terkos.
 They dedicate themselves to hanging out and following the counter-culture of Kolombia: a lifestyle that consists of dancing and listening to "Cumbia rebajada" (a slowed version of Cumbia).
 Los Terkos members dress in bright, baggy clothes and sport homemade, eccentric hairdos.
 The majority of their time is spent attending dance parties and showing off their stylish colors.

 While attempting to retrieve some money from students outside a school so that Los Terkos can buy an MP3 player, Ulises and his gang are confronted by a member of an organized criminal group called Los F who tries to scare them away.
 Later, as a different member of Los F is arrested by police, one of the Terkos steals the criminal's hand radio.
 That night, Los Terkos play a prank on Los F using the radio, only to be easily located by two armed members of Los F who threaten Ulises and his friend Jeremy to quit their relaxed gang lifestyle or be killed.

 The next day, Ulises accidentally witnesses the drive-by shooting of members of a fellow gang, Los Pelones, by Los F. One of the survivors, while badly wounded, notices Ulises holding the radio the Terkos stole from Los F earlier and incorrectly assumes that Ulises had set up the shooting.
 The survivor accuses Ulises of being a traitor and orders him to run away, threatening to kill his family if he does not.
 Ulises and his family flee the slum, and his mother uses some favors to smuggle Ulises into the United States illegally, demanding that he stay away from criminal activities.
 As Ulises leaves, one of the Terkos, Chaparra, gives Ulises the MP3 device that Los Terkos had planned to purchase from a bootleg music salesman.